8go/matrix-commander-rs/README.md

 the code.
 Have a look at the repo [matrix-commander-rs](https://github.com/8go/matrix-commander-rs/).
-Please help! :pray: Please contribute code to make this vision a reality, and to one day have a functional [matrix-commander](https://crates.io/crates/matrix-commander) crate.
+Please help! :pray: Please contribute code to make this vision a reality, and to one day have a fully functional and feature-rich [matrix-commander](https://crates.io/crates/matrix-commander) crate.
 Safe!